Justice done: 2 naxals who killed BJP MLA gunned down

 Bhopal, Apr 19: Justice was meted out after two naxalites involved in the killing of a BJP MLA were gunned down by security forces.

-It may be recalled that the BJP MLA, Bheema Mandavi was killed along with four security personnel by naxalites in Dantewadda last week.
+It may be recalled that the BJP MLA, Bheema Mandavi was killed along with four security personnel by naxalites in Dantewada last week.
 The naxalites triggered an improvised explosive device, killing the MLA and the security personnel.

-P Sunderraj, deputy inspector general of police 9anti-naxal operation) informed that the two naxalites were killed in an encounter with a search party comprising commandoes of the district reserve group.
+P Sunderraj, deputy inspector general of police 9anti-naxal operation, informed that the two naxalites were killed in an encounter with a search party comprising commandoes of the district reserve group.

 Also Read | Naxals had frighteningly specific details on BJP MLAs convoy